powerboat9/BLUB/README.md

-# GSI
+# BLUB

-Graphical Stuff Interface
+It's a Blob of Blub!